mongodb-labs/mangrove/hugo/content/2-models/allowed-types.md

 ### BSON "View" Types

-Some of the types defined in the `bsoncxx::types::` namespace are non-owning "views" to their underlying data, meaning that they can be dangerous if the address they pointing to is freed from memory.
+Some of the types defined in the `bsoncxx::types::` namespace are non-owning "views" to their underlying data, meaning that they can be dangerous if the address they point to is freed from memory.
 The following types are BSON "views":

 * `b_utf8`
 * `b_document`